bevyengine/bevy-website/content/learn/book/ecs/_index.md

         .run();
 }

-// This system spawns the player at a fairly high elevation. fn spawn_player_system(mut commands: Commands) {
+// This system spawns the player at a fairly high elevation fn spawn_player_system(mut commands: Commands) {
     const INITIAL_HEIGHT: f32 = 15.0;

-    // Entities must be spawned in a delayed fashion with commands. commands
+    // Entities must be spawned in a delayed fashion with commands commands
         .spawn()
         // We can add components to entities that we are spawning with the .insert()